bepitulaz/asepbagja-blog/content/en/my-familys-journey-to-grow-our-own-food.md

 - "/blog-img/nft.jpeg"
 categories:
 - Personal
+summary: "Hydroponic was the answer.
+We can plant without soil but only water."
 ---

 My wife's dream after we married was having a garden at home.
 But at that moment, we were living in an apartment with a very small balcony.
 It's theoritically impossible to plant anything.
 So, we discovered a way to plant vegetable at small space and we found it.
 Hydroponic was the answer.
 We can plant without soil but only water.